aws-powertools/powertools-lambda-typescript/docs/utilities/parameters.md

 * Retrieve one or multiple parameters from the underlying provider
 * Cache parameter values for a given amount of time (defaults to 5 seconds)
-* Transform parameter values from JSON or base 64 encoded strings
+* Transform parameter values from JSON or base64 encoded strings
 * Bring Your Own Parameter Store Provider

 ## Getting started